Ten bullet points on independent sector collective bagaining.

 What arrangements might apply with regard to sick leave/sick pay?

 The contract should specify your entitlement to paid sick leave.
-Teachers in LA maintained schools are, after three years’ service, entitled to a minimum of 100 working days on full pay and 100 working days on half pay in any one sick pay year.
+Teachers in LA maintained schools are, after four years’ service, entitled to a minimum of 100 working days on full pay and 100 working days on half pay in any one sick pay year.
 Teachers’ entitlements in the independent sector may well be less generous and there may be various additional conditions attached to entitlement.
 Statutory minimum entitlements must, however, be observed by employers.

 What is the position with regard to maternity/paternity/adoption provisions?